This post may contain affiliate links which won’t change your price but will share some commission.

 So if you’re planning to have it for dinner, you can just marinade the chicken in the morning and you’ll be good to go.
 Then you’ll just need to grill it and have it ready for pizza.

-Then you will just need to grill pizza dough, add sauce, cheeses and your done.
+Then you will just need to grill pizza dough, add sauce, cheeses and you’re done.
 Scroll down and I’ll walk you through my step by step tutorial.

 This recipe requires only a few simple ingredients: